femiguez/nlraa/README.md

 # nlraa: R pacakge for Nonlinear Regression for Agricultural
-# applications
+# Applications

-This package support the following publications:
+This package supports the following publications:

 1. Archontoulis, S. V., and F. E. Miguez.
 2015.
 Nonlinear Regression Models and Applications in Agricultural